 About the Allston Multimodal Project

-The Allston Viaduct, which carries the Massachusetts Turnpike (I-90) from the Allston Interchange to the Commonwealth Avenue Bridge, is nearing the end of its useful lifespan, and must be replaced.
+The elimination of toll plazas at the I-90 Interchange in Allston and the Allston Viaduct, which carries the Massachusetts Turnpike (I-90) to the Commonwealth Avenue Bridge, nearing the end of its useful life, have created a unique opportunity to replace, realign and reconfigure this infrastructure while supporting a vibrant future for Allston.

 Table of Contents